 Next up, let’s fill in the blanks to add new, valuable insights to your existing cohort of customers.
 This newly collected data can help you build your highly coveted single customer view, to understand the behavior of individuals across owned and paid channels in a way you’ve never been able to before.
 From this, you can refine and adapt your message depending on factors such as loyalty status and previous buying behavior, personalizing back down from one-to-many, to one-to-few or even one-to-one targeting.

 Herein lies the balance between scale and accuracy: whilst scaling up your profile data into ready-to-convert audiences requires a big reach in the right places, adding more identifiers to existing profiles means you need to stay closer to your 1st party targeting.

 That’s why at digitalAudience we have decided to build a solution from customer data onboarding to the right profile enrichment partnerships; because building on what you already know about your customers works better than best guesses and assumptions.

 Best of both worlds?

-Many digital marketers are entrepreneurial by nature, and against a backdrop of exponential change in customer behavior, this means that intrepid exploration and agile experimentation are a must.
+Many digital marketers are entrepreneurial by nature, and against a backdrop of exponential change in customer behavior.
+This means that intrepid exploration and agile experimentation are a must.

-But personalization at scale takes patience and the right kinds of partnerships – in an approach we call disciplined audience extension.
+Personalization at scale takes patience and the right kinds of partnerships – in an approach we call disciplined audience extension.

 - That said, look for a solution which specializes in the market segments you seek to reach, so you can guarantee the quality of your audience data based on your marketing strategy and broader business goals.